Nuctech Company: History

 Nuctech Company was founded in 1997 in Beijing as Nuctech Co, Ltd. by several professors from Tsinghua University who wanted to commercialize results of their research in container inspection technology.
 In 1999, the company sold inspection systems to Chinese customs and in 2001 signed its first international contracts with Australia and the United Arab Emirates.
 In 2006, the company won a contract to install scanners to detect dangerous liquids in a total of 147 airports across China.
 In 2015, the company opened a factory in Brazil.
 In 2018, Nuctech opened a factory in Kobyłka, a town near Warsaw.
 In 2016, Nuctech formed a subsidiary, FoundMacro, to serve the defense sector.

 The company's x-ray scanners and other security equipment were used at the 2014 World Cup and the 2016 Olympic Games and 2016 Paralympic Games in Brazil and other large public events including the 2015 Milan Expo, the 2015 Wimbledon tennis tournament, and the 2018 Summit of the Americas.

 In April 2024, European Commission authorities raided the offices of Nuctech in Poland and the Netherlands as part of an investigation into breaches of the EU Foreign Subsidies Regulation.
 Nuctech subsequently lost its legal challenge in the General Court over the raids.
 Nuctech appealed the ruling in the European Court of Justice and lost in March 2025.
+In December 2025, the European Commission announced that it deepened its probe into Nuctech.

 Ownership and management

 Nuctech is a subsidiary of Tsinghua Tongfang, which is publicly traded on the Shanghai Stock Exchange.
 Tsinghua Tongfang owns two thirds of Nuctech's shares.
 In 2019, the China National Nuclear Corporation, a state-owned company that manages China's civilian and military nuclear fuel development program, bought a 21 percent stake in Tsinghua Tongfang.
 The company has stated that CNNC owns 16 percent of Nuctech shares through Tsinghua Tongfang.
 In April 2021, a Nuctech spokesperson stated that "the Chinese government does not control the company or its management decisions."

 Executive directors and chairmen of the company have included Hu Haifeng, son of former General Secretary of the Chinese Communist Party Hu Jintao, from 2003 until 2008, Rong Yonglin, and Zhou Liye.
 The current chairman is Chen Zhiqiang.

-According to a 2022 report by the Associated Press, "Nuctech’s ownership structure is so complex that can be difficult for outsiders to understand the true lines of influence and accountability."
+According to a 2022 report by the Associated Press, "Nuctech's ownership structure is so complex that can be difficult for outsiders to understand the true lines of influence and accountability."